oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

 npx tailwindcss -i ./public/stylesheets/style.css -o ./public/stylesheets/output.css --watch
 ```

-Now you can open the `output.css` file and see the full tailwindcss code.
+Now you can open the `output.css` file and see the full Tailwind CSS code.
 The `--watch` parameter here is useful for local development.
 This will rebuild the `output.css` file each time you make a change to one of your layouts.
 If you do not want to make any changes you can disregard them.

 ## Test your application